flintwinters/jisper/README.md

 Jisper is a small CLI for making LLM-driven code edits **repeatable and reviewable**.

 Motivation: ad-hoc “paste code into a chat and copy changes back” is hard to audit, easy to misapply, and difficult to reproduce.
-Jisper turns that workflow into a simple pipeline: load a prompt config, send the relevant files, get back an explicit list of string replacements, preview a diff, apply locally, and (optionally) commit.
+Jisper turns that workflow into a simple pipeline: load a prompt config, send the relevant files, get back an explicit list of string replacements, preview a diff, apply locally, and commit.

 ## What it does